cvmullor/reference/README.md

 `change_cns_header.py`: change consensus sequence headers to include sample name and reference strain.

-`xmfa_complement.py`: complements a XMFA-formatted MSA of reference sequences with consensus sequences associated with one of these references.
+`xmfa_complement.py`: complement a XMFA-formatted MSA of reference sequences with consensus sequences associated with one of these references.

-`gaps_xmfa.py`: adds gaps to regions of a XMFA-formatted MSA where homologous sequences are absent in any genome.
+`gaps_xmfa.py`: add gaps to regions of a XMFA-formatted MSA where homologous sequences are absent in any genome.

-`mask_msa.py`: removes columns with gaps in the sequences specified by the user.
-It was used for (a) removing positions that were absent in the sequence that reads were mapped to and (b) to remove all positions with gaps, thus obtaining a "core" MSA.
+`mask_msa.py`: remove columns with gaps in the sequence(s) specified by the user.

-`cds_revcomp.py`: makes reverse complement sequence from a CDS when necessary.
-Executed by the previous one.
+`cds_revcomp.py`: make reverse complement sequence from a CDS if necessary.

-`rho_LDJump.R`: computes population recombination rates (rho) from an alignment in 1000pb windows.
+`rho_LDJump.R`: compute population recombination rates (rho values) along a MSA in 1000pb windows.

-`plots.R`: make boxplots for number of SNPs, percentage of reference covered by reads, mean coverage and pairwise dN/dS values, and the distribution of rho along the alignments.
+`plots.R`: make boxplots of number of SNPs, percentage of reference covered by reads, mean coverage and pairwise dN/dS values, and the distribution of rho along the MSAs.

-`stats.R`: Get summary statistics of all the parameters.
+`stats.R`: get summary statistics of all the parameters.
 Perform Kruskal-Wallis and Wilcoxon tests (for mapping statsitics and dN/dS), and pairwise Kolmogorov-Smirnov tests (for rho distributions)